 - Other factors which negatively affect patient care.

-The first step in addressing Professional Practice issues is to engage in low level resolution with one’s manager.
-If the issue remains unresolved or ongoing, the course of action taken will be to file a Work Situation Report (WSR) and initiate the Joint Nursing Advisory Process.
+The first step in addressing Professional Practice issues is to engage in low-level resolution with the manager responsible.
+If the issue continues, the next step is to file a Work Situation Report (WSR) and initiate the Joint Nursing Advisory Process.

 Occupational Health & Safety